-MacOS isn’t immune to malware!
-Let these antivirus apps give your system a booster shot
+MacOS isn’t immune!
+The best free antivirus for Mac provides a booster shot

 Malwarebytes Anti-Malware for Mac

 Windows users have long turned to Malwarebytes’ free version, affectionately known as MBAM, as a backup for always-on malware software.
 If you’re a Windows user, it’s a great tool for scheduling deep-scans of your system.
-The Mac version started as an adware removal tool, but as of today, it’s also a fully-fledged tool for protecting your machine against malware.
-Plus, it’s just as effective in MacOS as it is in Windows.
+The Mac Malwarebytes version started as an adware removal tool, but as of today, it’s also a fully-fledged tool for protecting your machine against malware.
+Plus, it’s just as effective in MacOS as it is in Windows, a fact that’s aided by the Malwarebytes team’s constant research on current threats — the company identified the first Mac malware threat in 2017.

 The program is the creation of Thomas Reed, who blogged about Mac spyware and security for years at The Safe Mac.
 While running the site, Reed made a simple tool — Adware Medic — to remove the adware he so often wrote about.
-Malwarebytes brought Reed onto the team, and re-branded Adware Medic as Malwarebytes Anti-Malware for Mac.
+Malwarebytes brought Reed onto the team and re-branded Adware Medic as Malwarebytes Anti-Malware for Mac.
 The tool is just as fast as before, and still free, but it has a new name and a bigger team behind it.

 Using the program couldn’t be easier.
 Just launch it, hit scan, and the software will quickly let you know if you’re infected with any Mac-specific malware.
-This is not an always-on solution, though, and is thus more suited for performing deep-scans and ridding yourself of particularly pernicious malware.
+This is not an always-on solution, though, and is thus more suited for performing deep-scans and ridding yourself of particularly pernicious MacOS malware like Fruitfly.
 It doesn’t provide “real-time” protection like Avast! or some of the other options on our list, either.

 Sophos Antivirus Mac Home Edition